A universal variational framework for parabolic equations and systems: Introduction

 Our starting point is the {guiding principle that many results on elliptic problems} have counterparts in parabolic world, taking into account evolution with respect to time.
 However, elliptic problems are tackled using a coercive variational formulation, while parabolic problems are attacked via the Cauchy problem as mentioned above.
 The presence of the first order time derivative seems to forbid any possibility of coercivity as in the elliptic case.

 Nevertheless, the heat kernel can be seen as the kernel of the operator $(\partial_{t}-\Delta)^{-1}$.
 Here, the inverse can be computed using Fourier transform, but for more general parabolic operators this is not possible.
-A question is whether some form of invertibility could still be implemented.
+Our question is whether some form of invertibility can still be implemented.

 We show that indeed there is a variational formulation in the parabolic setting, too.
-That is, we find a variational space $\cV$ such that if $\partial_{t}+\Lt \colon \cV \to \cV'$ is invertible, then one can represent the inverse by Green operators that eventually become the fundamental solution operators for the Cauchy problem (and whose kernels, whenever they exist in a pointwise sense, give a generalized fundamental solution).
-Invertibility and causality are then checked under ellipticity requirements.
+That is, we find a variational space $\cV$ such that if $\partial_{t}+\Lt \colon \cV \to \cV'$, $\cV'$ being its dual, is invertible, then one can represent the inverse by Green operators that eventually become the fundamental solution operators for the Cauchy problem (and whose kernels, whenever they exist in a pointwise sense, give a generalized fundamental solution).
+Invertibility and causality are then checked under appropriate coercivity requirements.
 In other words, we are reversing the order of the usual arguments.
 Our main conclusion for Cauchy problems in the case of coefficients in mixed Lebesgue spaces is in Theorem~\ref{thm:Cauchy}.